Frequently Asked Questions

 Starting January 2, 2014 through February 2014, garbage and organics recycling carts will be delivered to households.
 Please store your new carts until the program begins with your first scheduled collection pick up in April 2014.
 Our current garbage collection trucks are not equipped to pick up the new carts.
 The carts will be clearly marked belonging to the District of Saanich and registered to each property address by serial number and electronic tag.

 Please be aware that if the lid on your new wheeled garbage cart does not close properly, it will over time as the outside temperature warms up.
 The reason for this condition is due to the carts being shipped with the lids already attached while stacked along with being shipped and stored in cooler temperatures.
-The lids should regain their shape and close properly with time and as the temperture warms.
-If the lid has not regained its shape and close properly by the beginning of the program in April, please contact us at 250-475-5533 or email email@example.com.
+The lids should regain their shape and close properly with time and as the temperature warms.
+If the lid has not regained its shape and close properly by the beginning of the program in April, please contact us at 250-475-5533 or email firstname.lastname@example.org.

 If you received a cracked or broken Kitchen Container upon delivery of your new wheeled collection carts, contact us at 250-475-5533 or email email@example.com and we will replace it prior to the program commencing.